Jorge Aguirre (footballer, born 2000)

-Jorge Aguirre de Céspedes (born 13 July 2001) is a Spanish professional footballer who plays as a forward for Real Sociedad B.
+Jorge Aguirre de Céspedes (born 5 January 2000) is a professional footballer who plays as a forward for Greek Super League club Panetolikos, on loan from Primeira Liga club Gil Vicente.
+Born in Spain, he plays for the Cuba national team.

 Club career

-Born in Lesaka, Navarre, Aguirre joined Real Sociedad's youth setup in 2016, from Beti Gazte KJKE.
+Born in Lesaka, Navarre to a Cuban mother, Aguirre joined Real Sociedad's youth setup in 2016, from Beti Gazte KJKE.
 He made his senior debut with the C-team on 25 August 2018, starting in a 2–0 Tercera División away win over SD San Pedro.

 Aguirre scored his first senior goal on 2 September 2018, netting the C's fifth in a 6–0 home routing of Zamudio SD.
 He first appeared with the reserves on 1 November 2020; after coming on as a late substitute for Daniel Garrido, he scored the side's third in a 3–0 home win over CD Laredo, after just 46 seconds on the field.

 Aguirre made his professional debut with the B-side on 31 December 2021, replacing Luca Sangalli late into a 2–3 loss at SD Eibar in the Segunda División championship.
 The following 20 January, he moved on loan to fellow second division side CD Mirandés for the remainder of the season.

+On 19 June 2023, Aguirre signed a one-year deal with another reserve team, CA Osasuna B in Primera Federación.

+On 3 July 2024, Aguirre signed a three-year deal with Portuguese Primeira Liga club Gil Vicente.
+After one season with the Barcelos-based side, he was sent on a season-long loan to Super League Greece club Panetolikos.